0382/CGcoefficient.jl/docs/src/formula.md

 ### With maximum single particle $j_{max}$

 Considering a quantum many body calculation, we can get a more optimistic estimation of the calculation capacity.
-In a quantum many body calculation, we often truncate single particle orbits, and in this condition we assume the maximum angular momentum of the single particle orbits is $j_{max}$.
+In a quantum many body calculation, we often truncate single particle orbits, and in this condition we assume that we only need to consider two-body coupled angular momentum.

+The maximum angular momentum of the single particle orbits defined as $j_{max}$.
+If for each function, there are at least one of the parameters is single particle angular momentum, then we can get the following estimation.

 #### CG & 3j